Welcome

 A Guide for Foster Pig Parents

-parents and should answer many of the questions that may arise before and
+resource for foster parents and should answer many of the questions that may arise before and during

-your next foster pig.
-Our mission is to create the safety net these potbellied
+as your next foster pig.
+Our mission is to create the safety net these potbellied and miniature pigs need so

 Reason to Foster